-You’ll develop your communication skills through written reports, oral presentations and workshop discussions.
-And workshops will also give you time to develop digital skillsets in computer analysis and design.
+You’ll hone your communication skills through written reports, oral presentations, and workshop discussions.
+Workshops will also give you time to develop digital skillsets in computer analysis and design.

 Independent study will be guided by the requirements of your research projects, design work and problem-solving exercises.
 You can expect to explore your module content widely, through which you will develop the independent learning skills so highly valued by employers.